-The union's participation in the project was in part based on the sick leave pay structure that sees the city paying for the first day and the union paying for the next six days, using a fund supplied by member payroll deductions.
-Like the employer, the union was facing higher costs, and it also didn't favour the previous adversarial relationship regarding absenteeism.
+The Union's participation in the project was in-part based on the sick leave pay structure that sees the city paying for the first day of absence and the Union paying for the next six days, using a fund supplied by member payroll deductions.
+Like the employer, the Union was facing higher costs, and combined neither party favoured the previous adversarial relationship regarding absenteeism.

-Thus, the union and management had a shared interest in reducing absenteeism.
-In addition, the relationship Surrey Fire Chief Len Garis has developed with the Fire Fighters Association over the years has resulted in generally higher levels of cooperation and consensus building between the fire service's union and management.
+Thus, the Union and management had a shared interest in reducing absenteeism.
+In addition, the relationship Surrey Fire Chief Len Garis has developed with the Fire Fighters Association over the years has resulted in generally higher levels of cooperation and consensus building between the fire service's Union and management.

 Key to the collaborative process was an underlying assumption that employees' absences are legitimate and that the program is in no way an attempt to identify or punish sick leave abuse.
-The union was initially reluctant to legitimize the project, but agreed to be involved after recognizing its objective approach.
+The Union was initially reluctant to legitimize the project, but agreed to be involved after recognizing its objective approach.

 The AMP is intended to promote and achieve high attendance levels from all employees, reduce costs and disruption to the operation, define management's roles and responsibilities with respect to this issue, and lay out a consistent approach to handling absenteeism that ensures all employees are treated fairly and consistently.
+The AMP also aims to make employees aware that:

-It also aims to make employees aware that they are important to the department and its work to protect and serve Surrey's citizens, that they are expected to be at work on time and in a fit condition, and that sick leave is an unfunded insurance plan that costs both the city and members.
+- The employees are important to the department and its work to protect and serve Surrey's citizens, - The employees are expected to be at work on time and in a fit condition, and - Sick leave is an unfunded insurance plan that costs both the city and the Union members.

 The program has evolved since its inception, as it has gradually increased the awareness amongst employees of their responsibilities.
-Revisions to policies in recent years have placed a greater emphasis on employee expectations, and language was inserted in the Collective Agreement that states: "The onus lies with employees to inform the employer of their availability for regular or alternate duty."
+Revisions to policies in recent years have placed a greater emphasis on employee expectations, and language was inserted in the collective agreement that states, "The onus lies with employees to inform the employer of their availability for regular or alternate duty."
+In addition, language in the employer's policies and operational guidelines provides detailed information to inform and guide employees during absences.